owncloud-archive/documentation/user_manual/files/access_webgui.rst

 To save time and effort in sharing a permalink with someone, you can enter their email address in the notification field.
 This is the field that has the placeholder text "Email link to person".
-Enter the person’s email and press return and they will receive an email notification, containing the permalink.
+Enter the person's email and press return and they will receive an email notification, containing the permalink.

 ..
 NOTE:: This is only available if your administrator has enabled email